sudh29/Interview_Questions/MongoDB.md

 MongoDB is known for its flexibility, scalability, and ease of use.
 Its document-oriented data model, support for dynamic schemas, and horizontal scalability through sharding make it well-suited for applications with rapidly changing data requirements, large datasets, and complex data structures.

-## Contributing

-Feel free to contribute by adding more questions, improving answers, or suggesting edits.
-Fork this repository, make your changes, and submit a pull request.
-Your contributions are highly appreciated!

-## License